 SB: How does that feel on a day-to-day basis?
 If I’m working in your business what does that mean for me as the new hire?
-What’s work life like?“I think life in an democratic organization is probably a little bit more serious: the effect of taking responsibility for more.”
+What’s work life like?"I think life in a democratic organization is probably a little bit more serious: the effect of taking responsibility for more."

 WM: That’s a good question.
-I think life in an democratic organization is probably a little bit more serious: the effect of taking responsibility for more.
+I think life in a democratic organization is probably a little bit more serious: the effect of taking responsibility for more.
 You can’t sit in the corner and bitch about someone else’s problem, and the fact that so-and-so isn’t doing their job.
 One of the flip sides of working more democratically we all have to take responsibility for what’s going on.
 Everyone knows what the finances are, everyone else knows what everyone earns.
 And that’s kind of interesting for people from an older style of organization.

 SB: It might feel at first like walking around with your pants off.
 Oh, wait, you’re not supposed to know that, this is secret stuff.